Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/content/tables.md

 ### With icons or thumbnails

-Use SVG to display icons or thumbnails in your compact table data cell elements (`40px` row height).
+Use SVG or PNG to display icons or thumbnails in your compact table data cell elements (`40px` row height).
 It will automatically add negative margin to ensure vertical alignment (for icons or thumbnails smaller than `2.5rem`).

 <div class="bd-example">
   <div class="table-responsive">